 This is an important part of the dissertation’s final checklist.
 It is human nature to make mistakes while working on a project.
 However, unlike spelling or grammatical mistakes, these mistakes directly impact your research.
 They become visible as the reader goes through your essay step-by-step.
 As you read through your dissertation you might come across some miscalculations or improper words.
 Correct these small mistakes.
 Reread your analysis and conclusion.
 Are you missing a point?
 Have you explained your answer in your conclusion?

 Do not forget to add a title to your dissertation.
 It should be concise, but not too short and vague.
 It should give the reader an idea of what you are working on.
 It should also make the course for which you are writing a dissertation clear.
 If you are preparing a title page, add your name to it along with the name of your professor or dissertation advisor.

 7. Have enough space between different parts of your dissertation

-As you structure your dissertation, make sure that you put enough space between different individual points, as also between distinct parts of your dissertation like the introduction, observation, table1, table 2, analysis, conclusion etc. It will make your dissertation neat and tidy.
+As you structure your dissertation, make sure that you put enough space between different individual points as well as between distinct parts of your dissertation like the introduction, observation, table 1, table 2, analysis, conclusion, etc. It will make your dissertation neat and tidy.
 Do not try to fit the parts in a limited space.
 Use ample space.
 Try to start each part on a new page.
 Grading will become more convenient for your professor.